lukehutch/serverx/README.md

 # The file containing clientId and clientSecret properties for Google OAuth2
 googleSecretProperties=/home/user/mydomain-config/google_secret.properties

+# The default page HTML template, if you want to override the default
+# (a resource path, not a filesystem path)
+defaultPageHTMLTemplate=/templates/page-template.html

 # Whether or not to indent (prettyprint) HTML and/or JSON in the response.
 # HTML template rendering and JSON serialization is faster (and the response